carblue/acos5/info/card_initialization/README.md

 The procedure of card initialization
 ====================================

+To be explicit: Card initialization removes all user data from the card such that it will be virgin afterwards, and then installs the basic file structure required by PKCS#15.
+Many file ids are inspired by what the ACS tool does, also some file content, e.g. content of EF.DIR.

+If Your card was initialized already by other means, then that was done probably by an ACS tool.
+I don't recall all reasons for a need to re-initialization, but instead will provide a sanity-check (accessible via pkcs15-init --sanity-check).
+This will print to stdout everything notable about Your card's content.

+Note, that the philosophy of OpenSC is to have free access (reading always allowed or SM constrains satisfiable) to all PKCS#15 directory file EF.DIR and EF.ODF and what they point to.
+Also to EF.TokenInfo.

-OpenSC in general has provisions for this task, but I didn't implemement this (so far, and havn't made up my mind if I ever will do).<br>
+OpenSC in general has provisions for card initialization, but I didn't implement this (so far, and havn't made up my mind if I ever will do).<br>
 Instead I provide this way based on scripts to initialize Your ACOS5-64 V2.00 or ACOS5-64 V3.00 card/token: It allows the ultimate control over what will be done.<br>
 With knowledge from the reference manual You can adapt everything to Your heart's content, but I recommend to start with